 \section{Abstract}

-It is well-known that the coset spaces $G(k((z)))/G(k[[z]])$, for a reductive group $G$ over a field $k$, carry a geometric structure, notably the structure of an ind-projective $k$-ind-scheme.
+It is well-known that the coset spaces $G(k((z)))/G(k[[z]])$, for a reductive group $G$ over a field $k$, carry the geometric structure of an inductive limit of projective $k$-schemes.
 This $k$-ind-scheme is known as the affine Grassmannian for $G$.
-From the point of view of number theory it would be interesting to gain an analogous geometric understanding of the quotients of the form $G(\W(k)[1/p])/G(\W(k))$, where $\W$ denotes the ring of Witt vectors.
-The present paper is an attempt to describe which constructions carry over from the `function field case' to the `$p$-adic case' and in particular to describe a construction of a $p$-adic affine Grassmannian for $\Sl_{n}$ as an fpqc-sheaf on the category of $k$-algebras for a perfect field $k$.
-In order to obtain a link with geometry we construct, inside a multigraded Hilbert scheme, projective $k$-schemes which map equivariantly to the $p$-adic affine Grassmannian inducing an isomorphism of Schubert cells and describe these morphisms on the level of $k$-valued points.
-Finally, we describe the $R$-valued points, where $R$ is a perfect $k$-algebra, of the $p$-adic affine Grassmannian in terms of `lattices over $\W(R)$', analogously to the function field case.
+From the point of view of number theory it would be interesting to obtain an analogous geometric interpretation of quotients of the form $\mathcal{G}(\W(k)[1/p])/\mathcal{G}(\W(k))$, where $p$ is a rational prime, $\W$ denotes the ring scheme of $p$-typical Witt vectors, $k$ is a perfect field of characteristic $p$ and $\mathcal{G}$ is a reductive group scheme over $\W(k)$.
+The present paper is an attempt to describe which constructions carry over from the function field case to the $p$-adic case, more precisely to the situation of the $p$-adic affine Grassmannian for the special linear group $\mathcal{G}=\Sl_{n}$.
+We start with a description of the $R$-valued points of the $p$-adic affine Grassmannian for $\Sl_{n}$ in terms of lattices over $\W(R)$, where $R$ is a perfect $k$-algebra.
+In order to obtain a link with geometry we further construct projective $k$-subvarieties of the multigraded Hilbert scheme which map equivariantly to the $p$-adic affine Grassmannian.
+The images of these morphisms play the role of Schubert varieties in the $p$-adic setting.
+Further, for any reduced $k$-algebra $R$ these morphisms induce bijective maps between the sets of $R$-valued points of the respective open orbits in the multigraded Hilbert scheme and the corresponding Schubert cells of the $p$-adic affine Grassmannian for $\Sl_{n}$.